-Effective multi-level teachers have clear goals for all of their students that take into consideration, among other factors, differing levels of ability.
-Most teachers start by thinking of goals for their highest ability students, then their lowest ability students, then students in the middle.
-Sometimes they begin with interesting and challenging learning activities first, then identify or work in specific academic goals.
-Several teachers have used this type of planning when making sure that district curriculum goals and learning objectives for a particular grade level or subject were being thoroughly integrated into their instructional plans.
-Learning activities allow use of differing levels of instructional materials as well as different levels of the demonstration of learning, most often involving (a) work in groups on meaningful tasks taking roles where they can function at different levels of ability or (b) work alone or in pairs on related tasks at differing levels of ability.
-Most teachers had a general scheme of levels of goals, reflecting the makeup of their individual classrooms.
-A level one learning goal, designed for students whose abilities are the most limited, would involve the
+Learning activities allowed use of differing levels of instructional materials as well as different levels of the demonstration of learning, most often involving (a) work in groups on meaningful tasks taking roles where they can function at different levels of ability or (b) work alone or in pairs on related tasks at differing levels of ability.
+Most teachers had a general scheme of levels of goals, reflecting the make-up of their individual classrooms.
+A level one learning goal, designed for students whose abilities are the most limited, would involve the simplest type of learning associated with a concept.
+A level two goal focuses on the academic skills achievable by most students in the class.
+A level three goal

-Multiple Levels Of Learning Goals and Activities Example from "Going to the Extremes" - Jason Project
+Figure VI.3-3: Multiple Levels Of Learning Goals and Activities

+Example from "Going to the Extremes" - Jason Project